rahul-ghadge/spring-boot-h2-ehcache-delegation/README.md

 # spring-boot-h2-ehcache-delegation
 Demo project for Spring Boot, Ehcache, h2 db, delegation with BeanPostProcessor.<br/>
-In this application delegation is used along with spring boot by overriding BeanPostProcessor interfaces postProcessAfterInitialization method.
+In this application delegation is used along with spring boot by overriding `BeanPostProcessor` interface's `postProcessAfterInitialization()` method.

 `@EnableJpaRepositories` annotation is used on main class to Enable H2 DB related configuration, which will read properties from `application.properties` file to perform read operations.

-`EhcacheDelegationConfig` class is used as delegation, which wraps `SuperHeroRepository` inside `EhcacheSuperHeroRepositoryImpl` if **EhCache** bean is configured in classpath.
+`EhcacheDelegationConfig` class is used as delegation, which wraps `SuperHeroRepository` inside `EhcacheSuperHeroRepositoryImpl` if `EhCache` bean is configured in classpath.

 Cache will be checked if and only if `Ehcache` bean is configured else `EhcacheSuperHeroRepositoryImpl` will be skipped.